CLOUDS-Interactive-Documentary/EmptyVisualSystem/README.md

 * Change CloudsVisualSystem class name to another class name using find-replace
 * Ask us to create a new repo on CLOUDS-Interactive-Documentary that matches your sketch name 'MyVisualSystem'
 * It's URL would be git@github.com:CLOUDS-Interactive-Documentary/MyVisualSystem
-* make a copy of emptyVisualSystem folder in myApps/ and rename it to MyVisualSystem
+* Make a copy of emptyVisualSystem folder in myApps/ and rename it to MyVisualSystem
-* in the terminal, cd into Ocean/ and and redirect from the empty repo to your new repo
+* In the terminal, cd into Ocean/ and and redirect from the empty repo to your new repo

 		$ git remote rm origin
 		$ git remote add origin git@github.com:CLOUDS-Interactive-Documentary/MyVisualSystem.git